Bizzle-Dapp/react-ts-use-it-for-the-sake-of-using-it/README.md

 Well that's why I decided to make this.
 Aim is to use all the tools in the box for the sake of having a quick reference on how I last used them.

+I feel i should extend the above now this repo has become a dumping ground of various prototypes and sanity checks of solution.

+This repo is literally my place to trial out solutions when needed before charging headlong into the problem in work environments.

 # Stuff about this App:

 ## Available Scripts, always double check in package.json in case some crazy fool has changed them: